jcy132/DML_CT/README.md

 ### Implementation
 * We provide the source code for AAPM dataset. \
-(2016 NIH-AAPM-Mayo Clinic Low Dose CT Grand Challenge dataset)
+(2016 NIH-AAPM-Mayo Clinic Low Dose CT Grand Challenge dataset) We randomly select 3112 images for train set, 421 images for validation set.
+421 images are used for test set.

 * Refer the following code to obtain the model:
 ```